MEETINGS AND SOCIALS

-Health Care Scholarship Winners: In 2022 we awarded scholarship to local healthcare workers who wanted to extend their education in this all-important field.
+Health Care Scholarship Winners: In 2022 we awarded scholarships to local healthcare workers who wanted to extend their education in this all-important field.
 Two of our five scholarship winners were able to attend, bringing with them their smiling and supportive families.
 Marty Trieb, committee chair, shared with everyone the winners’ accomplishments, future goals, and motivation.
 Ara Chakrabarti, CEO of Redwood Coast Medical Services gave a keynote speech, reiterating the importance to rural healthcare of these scholarships.

 Dick Soule’s Birthday: Long-standing member Dick Soule turned 100, so naturally we had to celebrate.
 Spouse Ellen came.
 Dick blew out the candles, Cliff Putnam gave a wonderful history-of-Dick talk, and Dick read an excerpt from his memoir of his World War II days.

 New Members: a big welcome to the new members who joined in 2022, and their sponsors.

 Mike Coombs, Treasurer, surprised Annan with a good financial report.